 So our advice for anyone who’s even thinking about going down this expensive road is, firstly… don’t do it!
 But if that isn’t enough then at least talk to five independent people beforehand (in person or online) who’ve had the procedure done or used the product you’re thinking about using and see what they have to say.
 Find out if the cost is worth the reward.

 Secondly, don’t listen to any sales people, beauticians or surgeons that are associated with these products or procedures.
 Of course they’re going to tell you it’s the best cellulite treatment on the planet!!
 And the truth is, you don’t need their expensive methods anyway.
-You absolutely can get rid of your cellulite using natural and home remedies, as long as you are willing to follow some basic guidelines and put in some consistent effort.
+You absolutely can get rid of your cellulite using natural treatments and home remedies, as long as you are willing to follow some basic guidelines and put in some consistent effort.
 Here’s how…

-We are all exposed to numerous amounts of toxins and chemicals every day from our food, water and air.
+We are all exposed to numerous amounts of toxins and chemicals every day from our food, water, and the air we breathe.
 In fact, there’s virtually no way to escape them (unless you move to the Antarctic!).
 The problem is, these toxins and chemicals get stored in our bodies and accumulate over time.
 Besides the health risks they pose, toxins also cause unwanted problems such as cellulite.
 The human body is smart.
 Rather than allowing toxins to accumulate in our organs, it will instead try and store as much of them as possible in our fat cells first.
 So of course, the “free floating” fat cells that are causing your cellulite are going to be chock full of these toxins!
 The problem is, toxins cause fat cells to grow and swell in size, so for someone with cellulite, this is obviously not good.
 As these free floating fat cells expand and push up against the skin even more, your cellulite becomes worse and more visible.

 So giving your body a powerful detox is definitely the first thing you must do to get rid of your cellulite.
 Start eating a clean, green, unprocessed diet as soon as you can.
 This means all refined and processed foods (and junk foods) are out and fruits and veggies are in!
 Get yourself a Nutribullet (or something similar) and start juicing every day.
 The investment you make in one of these appliances will definitely pay big dividends in the long run.
 Not only will you rid yourself of your cellulite, you’ll be a thousand times healthier and have loads more energy to boot!